-Welcome back to “The Focal Point” – the space in which we’re sharing the images and stories from our travels abroad that left us inspired to plan our next journey.
+Welcome back to “The Focal Point” – the international travel blog in which we share the images and stories from our adventures abroad that leave us inspired to plan our next journey.
 Have an image or story you want to share?
 Send it to us and don’t be shy!
-Send it via email (email@example.com), Instagram DM (@GoBeyondStudentTravel), hire a sky-writer to write it in the clouds, maybe even send us a small tub of cottage cheese with a greeting card…well, maybe not that last one, but you get the idea.
+Send it via email (firstname.lastname@example.org), Instagram DM (@GoBeyondStudentTravel), hire a sky-writer to write it in the clouds, maybe even send us a small tub of cottage cheese with a greeting card…well, maybe not that last one, but you get the idea.
 So without further ado, this week’s story comes to us from the skinny streets of Beijing – Enjoy!

 It wasn’t fully my intention to get us lost in the narrow, winding streets of Beijing’s hutong district,